The Kaizen Karate Team

 Alicia Reinhardt | Director of Dojo Operations

 Alicia officially joined our Kaizen Karate & Self-Defense team as our Director of Operations in May 2020, but she was our acting office manager during the COVID-19 shutdown and was crucial in keeping the dojo running on our Zoom classes.
-Alicia handles our new student scheduling, social media, and office management.
+Alicia handles our office management and student scheduling.

 Alicia's entire family began training at the dojo in 2018.
 Her daughter, Evelyn, 6, is on track to become the youngest student to earn a Junior Black Belt at our school.
 Her son Scott is in our Small Samurai Class, and her husband Neil is in our Adult Class.
 Alicia also does our kickboxing classes.